The Active Club!

 • We have our own fully kitted Club Shack with a selection of transceivers, computer equipment, and an antenna connection point for members’ own equipment.

-• Club meetings are on the last Friday of each month at Fort Purbrook (click for our club’s address and map), plus we host regular and varied field events.
+• Club meetings are on the last Friday of each month (click for club meetings), plus we host regular and varied field events.

 🚗💨 There’s free car parking outside both fort entrances, with bus stops #7 and #20 on the main road.